iAmitPandey/-Life-Skills-track-Amit/preventionOfSexualHarassment.md

 ## Explains different scenarios enacted by actors.

-- Asking for sexual favours, Asking for date
+- Asking for sexual favours, Asking for date.

 ## How to handle cases of harassment?